Vladimir Guerrero: Batting style

 Guerrero batted without wearing batting gloves, a custom rarely seen in modern baseball.
 In an interview with Yahoo!
 Sports, he attributed this to helping his grandfather pull cows home barehanded as a young boy in the Dominican Republic.
 To improve his grip on the bat, Guerrero coated his helmet with pine tar and rubbed his helmet before going to the on-deck circle.
 As the season progressed, his batting helmet would become covered in the substance.

 Guerrero batted over .300 from 1997 to 2008.
 He drove in over 100 runs every season between 1998 and 2007, except for 2003.
 Along with his 2004 MVP season, he finished 6th (2000), 4th (2002), 3rd (2005), 9th (2006), and 3rd (2007) in MVP voting.

 In 2008, Guerrero swung at a higher percentage of pitches outside the strike zone, 45.5%, than any other hitter in major league baseball up to that time.
+This resulted in significantly fewer balls taken by Guerrero compared to other batters of his caliber, although did reduce the percentage of strikes Guerrero took.

 Guerrero had a 44-game hitting streak exclusively against the Texas Rangers, from 2004 to 2006, the longest such player-vs.-team streak in MLB history, since 1969.
 The streak occurred over his first 44 appearances against the Rangers.
 The streak finally came to an end in August 2006 in a game in which Guerrero was intentionally walked three times, walked four times overall, and finished 0-for-1.
 He decimated Ranger pitching over the course of his major league career, putting up a career batting line of .395/.461/.661/1.122, with 25 home runs, 34 doubles, and 70 RBI, in 108 games played.
-During the 2009 postseason, Cal Ripken Jr. commented during a TBS postgame report that Guerrero was "the best bad-ball hitter I've ever seen."
+During the 2009 postseason, Cal Ripken Jr. commented during a TBS postgame report that Guerrero was "the best bad-ball hitter I've ever seen".
 On one occasion in a game against the Baltimore Orioles, Guerrero hit a pitch that bounced in the dirt before home plate.
 Even more unusual, his bat struck the ground as well before hitting the ball.

 World Baseball Classic

 Guerrero was named to the Dominican Republic's roster for the 2006 World Baseball Classic, although he eventually withdrew due to the death of three cousins in a car accident immediately before the tournament.
-He has provided job opportunities in his hometown in the Dominican Republic through his business ventures: a concrete-block factory, a propane distribution company, a supermarket, a livestock and vegetable farm, and a women's clothing store.